Hampton Villa

-Hampton Villa is a heritage-listed residence at 12b Grafton Street, Balmain, Inner West Council, New South Wales, Australia.
+Hampton Villa is a heritage-listed residence at 12b Grafton Street, Balmain, New South Wales, a suburb of Sydney, Australia.
 It was built c.
 1847-1849 by Edward Hunt; the design is uncertain, but has been attributed to John Verge.
 Among its notable residents was Henry Parkes, tenant from 1888 to 1892.
 The villa replaced an earlier building known as Hampton Cottage.
 It was added to the New South Wales State Heritage Register on 27 May 2005.

 History

 Hampton Villa was built between 1847 and 1849 by the prominent Sydney cabinet maker, Edward Hunt.
 Hunt had arrived in Sydney with his brother Charles in 1814 and quickly rose to prominence within the community.
 In 1820 he was a member of the committee of the Sydney Bible Association, a subscriber to the Benevolent Society from 1821, contributed to the building of the Scots Church in Sydney and in 1827 was appointed to the Wesleyan Auxiliary Missionary Society.
 In 1842 he was elected as one of the first aldermen of the City of Sydney.
 In 1858 was elected to the New South Wales Legislative Council.

 Edward Hunt possibly occupied the property of Hampton Villa from as early as 1840 at the peak of his business success, influence and affluence.
 At this time, a small weatherboard cottage with associated outbuildings and stables, known as Hampton Cottage, existed on the site, which may have been built by Hunt.
 Ownership of the property changed in quick succession during the early 1800s between real estate speculators before it was purchased by Hunt in 1847.
 In 1801 the 1800 land grant to William Balmain was transferred to John Gilchrist, to discharge Balmain's debts to Gilchrist.
 Gilchrist sold the original land grant in six parcels, including three lots to Thomas Hynde in 1837.
 Ownership was transferred in 1840 to John Terry Hughes who headed a consortium of speculators, and was again transferred in 1841 to Adolphus William Young when Hughes defaulted on his loan from Young.
 In 1847 Hunt purchased Lots 1-3 and 5 of Young's subdivision.
 The land title deeds were held by Young until the purchase price of 1,100 pounds (plus additional interest etc.) was repaid by Hunt to Young in 1851.
 Hunt appears to have been the first owner of the property to repay the loan for its purchase or other loans on the property and to therefore retain its ownership.
 Edward Hunt and his widow owned and occupied Hampton Villa for 35 years, and the Hunt family owned the property for nearly 50 years.